Momi-class destroyer: Early operational history

 Due to their shallow draft, the Momi-class destroyers proved to be excellent for operation in coastal waters, and were used along the coast of China to support amphibious landings during the Second Sino-Japanese War.

 A number of the Momi-class vessels were lost or disposed during the interwar period.
 Momi herself was turned over to trials in 1932, while Warabi was run down by the cruiser Jintsu on 27 August 1927 off Maizuru, Kyoto.
 Kaya and Nashi were scrapped in 1939.

 Also in 1939, Aoi, Fuji, Hagi, Hishi, Kiku, Satsuki, Tade, Tsuta and Yomogi were removed from front line combat service and converted into patrol vessels.
 In 1940, Ashi, Kaki, Nine, Sumire, and Take were disarmed, and re-rated as training ships.

 By the time of the Pacific War, the Momi-class was reaching the end of its service life, and only three (Tsuga, Hasu and Kuri) remained in service as destroyers.
 An effort was made to upgrade their capabilities by removing the minesweeping gear from the stern and replacing with 36 to 48 depth charges and four depth charge launchers.
 The amidships Type 3 guns was replaced by two triple Type 96 AA guns from 1942 to 1943, and a Type 13 radar was added.
 Tsuga was sunk by air attack 15 January 1945.
 Hasu was surrendered and scrapped at the end of the war.
 Kuri was surrendered, but sank after striking a mine off Korea on 8 October 1945.

 As patrol boats

 Beginning in 1939, nine Momi-class vessels were re-classified as patrol boats and converted for escort duty, having one boiler removed (dropping their power to 12000 ihp and speed to just 18 kn.
-Their torpedo tubes, minesweeping gear, and the amidships Type 3 gun mount were replaced by six Type 96 25 mm AT/AA Guns, 36 depth charges, and three depth charge throwers.
+Their torpedo tubes, minesweeping gear, and the amidships Type 3 gun mount were replaced by six Type 96 AA guns, 36 depth charges, and three depth charge throwers.
 As well, their names were dropped and they were simply numbered.

 During 1941–1942, these vessels were modified again, to carry and launch a Toku Daihatsu-class landing craft, by having the aft smokestack removed and the stern modified with a sloping deck to the waterline, as well as providing accommodation for 150 naval infantry troops.
 All of these vessels except ex-Fuji (as Patrol Boat #36) were sunk during the course of the Pacific War.